Share this page:

 Felid Endocrinology Internship

-• Learn alongside professional staff the basic techniques of biological sample handling and processing
+• Learn basic techniques of biological sample handling and processing alongside professional staff

 • Learn data entry, sample and database management